 David Keren, M.D. rejoined the Department as Associate Director of Clinical Pathology after more than twenty years of service as an adjunct professor in the department and Medical Director of Warde Laboratories (Ann Arbor, Michigan).
 Under Dr. Keren's leadership, Warde Laboratories experienced unprecedented growth, now serving more than 100 client hospitals from across the United States.
-Among numerous national posts, Dr. Keren is immediate past President cruitments.
-Many medical technologists contributed to the academic visi- Development and Advisory Committee for the American Board of Patholobility of the Division through abstracts, publications, and presentations at gy, and a member of the FDA Advisory Committee for the Immunology Devices Panel.
+Among numerous national posts, Dr. Keren is immediate past President funds; addition of fellow training slots; and through strategic faculty re- of the American Board of Pathology, Chair of the Clinical Chemistry Test cruitments.
+Many medical technologists contributed to the academic visi- Development and Advisory Committee for the American Board of Patholovices Panel.
 His chief academic interests are in the areas of clinical chemistry, hemoglobin analysis, and protein electrophoresis.